monteirocamis/monteirocamis/README.md

 - 🤝 I’m looking for help with **.NET and Xamarin **

 - 👨‍💻 All of my projects are available at [https://monteirocamis.github.io/](https://monteirocamis.github.io/)

-- 📫 How to reach me **devcamismonteiro@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/camismonteiro/](https://www.linkedin.com/in/camismonteiro/)

 - ⚡ Fun fact **I'm a sustainable stuff lover and a have 2 dogs and you can see them on [www.instagram.com/monteirocamis] (www.instagram.com/monteirocamis)**